Why do Security Testing?

 Penetration testing involves the use of a variety of manual and automated techniques to simulate an attack on an organisation’s information security arrangements.
-It should be conducted by a qualified and independent penetration testing expert, sometimes referred to as an ethical security tester.
-Penetration testing looks to exploit known vulnerabilities but should also use the expertise of the tester to identify specific weaknesses – unknown vulnerabilities – in an organisation’s security arrangements.
+In addition, it should be conducted by a qualified and independent penetration testing expert.
+To clarify they are sometimes referred to as an ethical security tester.
+Penetration testing looks to exploit known vulnerabilities but should also use the expertise of the tester.
+For example, the expert should identify specific weaknesses and unknown vulnerabilities in an organisation’s security arrangements.

-The penetration testing process involves an active analysis of the target system for any potential vulnerabilities that could result from poor or improper system configuration, both known and unknown hardware or software flaws, and operational weaknesses in process or technical countermeasures.
+Finally, the penetration testing process involves an active analysis of the target system for any potential vulnerabilities.
+For example these include poor or improper system configuration.
+Both known and unknown hardware or software flaws.
+Operational weaknesses in process or technical countermeasures.
 This analysis is typically carried out from the position of a potential attacker and can involve active exploitation of security vulnerabilities.

 What can you Test?

 A Penetration Test is typically an assessment of people, building, IT infrastructure, networks and business applications to identify attack vectors, vulnerabilities and control weaknesses.